-Welcome to St Stephen’s in March.
+Welcome to St Stephen’s in June.
 Our Sunday services are at 10.00am with our original service pattern using Common Worship and 11.30am an All-age worship service with worship songs, teaching, prayer and ministry time, with provision for children.
-Continue reading for details of our March services and events.
+This month St Stephen’s is taking part in the annual Celebrate Norwich and Norfolk event on June 12,13 and 14.
+Continue reading for details of our June services and events and ‘Celebrate’ details.
 A summary of all other events can be seen on our Calendar page.
+Continue reading

 Last weekend St Stephen’s Cafe featured in an article in the Observer newspaper entitled: